Million Dollar Extreme Presents: World Peace: Cancellation

 Following the cancellation, musicians whose work was featured on the show, including Molly Nilsson, Chastity Belt, Ovlov, and 3Teeth, disavowed the show.
 All four acts claimed that they were unaware of Million Dollar Extreme's beliefs or political views prior to meeting them or viewing their work.
 John Maus remained silent until a year later, when he told Noisey, "I never had, from what I know about it, any indication that anything other than certain instances of a sort of trolling was going on.
 What did they do that made them Nazis?
 Maybe I haven't looked into it."

-On December 8, 2016 Hyde phoned in to confront Tim Heidecker on his podcast.
-Heidecker dismissed Hyde's accusation of interfering, and claimed to receive threats and harassment from Hyde's fans, which Hyde countered was instead response to a political song Heidecker had recently released.